Who is the Most Dangerous Cricket Player in the World?

 A Brief History: The Rise of Cricket’s Game-Changers

-Cricket has evolved from being a gentleman’s slow-paced game to a high-octane, power-packed sport thanks to formats like T20 and franchise leagues like the IPL, BBL, and PSL.
+Cricket has evolved from being a gentleman’s slow-paced game to a high-octane, power-packed sport thanks to formats such as T20 and franchise leagues like the IPL, BBL, and PSL.

 • In the 1970s-80s, power hitters like Viv Richards changed the narrative of batting aggression.

-• In the 1990s and 2000s, we got to witness some incredible players like Shahid Afridi, Adam Gilchrist, and Sanath Jayasuriya, who took the game to a whole new level with their explosive style of cricket.
+• In the 1990s and 2000s, we witnessed some incredible players including Shahid Afridi, Adam Gilchrist, and Sanath Jayasuriya, who took the game to a whole new level with their explosive style of cricket.
 It was such an exciting time for fans!

 • Today, with analytics, fitness, and fearless attitudes, dangerous cricketers are more powerful and unpredictable than ever.